ZIJ/build-boilerplate/README.md

 #### Why do I need this?
 Scaffolding rocks!

-[Yeoman](http://yeoman.io/) is awesome, however, this project is only about build, not the whole app structure.
+[Yeoman](http://yeoman.io/) is awesome, really.
+However, this project is only about build, not the whole app structure.
 The sample app provided uses Backbone and Marionette, but all it does is just rendering a list of sample entities, so you can use whatever frameworks you like, no opinions here.

 #### Prerequisites